ToluAdekore/siem-lab-attack-simulations/README.md

 Settings > Network > Adapter 1 > Attached to: Host-Only Adapter
 ```

-This allows your VMs to communicate **internally without internet exposure**.
+➡️ This allows your VMs to communicate internally without internet exposure.

 ---